-• HSA's Operational risk has seen a small increase driven by the change in gross technical provisions.
+• HSA's Operational risk has seen an increase driven by an increase in the gross earned premiums.

 E.3.
 The use of the duration-based equity risk sub-module in the calculation of the SCR

 HSA does not use the duration-based equity risk sub-module in the calculation of the SCR.